-Everybody in the church was so excited about this, so Ananias and Sapphira see, and they hear, and they want the same praise.
-They too want to be called sons of encouragement.
+Everybody in the church was so excited about this.
+Ananias and Sapphira see, and they hear, and they want the same praise.
+They, too, want to be called sons of encouragement.
 So they decide that they are going to sell a field, and they make an announcement: “We too are going to sell our field!”
-The problem was, when they sold the field, they got a lot of money, a lot of money—way too much money.
-And I can imagine the conversation went a little bit like this between this husband and wife: “I didn’t think we were going to get this amount of money!
+The problem was, when they sold the field, they got a lot of money—way too much money.
+I can imagine the conversation went a little bit like this between husband and wife: “I didn’t think we were going to get this amount of money!
 This is a lot of money!”
 “Well, we said we were going to give it to the church.”
 “Yeah, but it’s a lot of money, a lot of money to give to the church.”
 “Well, you know, it’s so much money.
 If we gave part of it, people would still believe it was the full amount.”
 “That’s a great idea, ‘cause then we could give part of the money, and we could still get the praise, and we could then keep some of the money for ourselves.”
-So between them, the husband and wife, they are talking it out, and they conspire together.
-And they decide to go and misrepresent how much this field actually sold for.
+So between them, they are talking it out, and they conspire together, and they decide to go and misrepresent how much this field actually sold for.

-You say, “Is that really that big of a deal?
-Is it really that—and why did God expect them to give the full amount of the field?”
-Well, I’d like you to turn back with me to your Bibles, and if you look in your Bibles and start in Acts chapter 5, verse 1, it says, “There was a certain man named Ananias, who with his wife Sapphira sold some property.
-He brought part of the money to the apostles, claiming it was the full amount.”
+You ask, “Is that really that big of a deal?
+And why did God expect them to give the full amount of the field?”
+Acts 5:1 says, “There was a certain man named Ananias who, with his wife, Sapphira, sold some property.
+He brought part of the money to the apostles, claiming it was the full amount” (NLT).
 With his wife’s consent, he kept the rest.
-The word here in my Bible that says “claiming it was the full amount,” that word is “embezzled” in the original language.
+The word here in my Bible that says “claiming it was the full amount” is “embezzled” in the original language.

 How can you embezzle money that’s yours?
 You see, the moment that Ananias and Sapphira had promised the money to God, it no longer was theirs to keep.
-And you say, “Well, what if Ananias and Sapphira needed the money?
-Maybe as soon as they promised to give the money, the proceeds, to the church, maybe Ananias lost his job.
+You ask, “Well, what if Ananias and Sapphira needed the money?
+Maybe as soon as they promised to give the money, the proceeds to the church, maybe Ananias lost his job.
 Or maybe Sapphira’s aunt got sick, and they needed it to take care of her.
 God of course would understand these things.”
 Well, yes, God would understand these things.
-And you see, what we need to understand is that when we give to God, and we make promises to God, we’re in relationship with God.
+And you see, what we need to understand is that when we give to God, and we make promises to God, we’re in relationship with Him.
 Had Ananias and Sapphira come to the apostles and said, “Hey, I just need you guys to understand that I promised to give you the whole thing, but we’ve come on financial hard times, and it’s just too difficult.
 We just can’t give that full amount,” I believe God would have worked with them.